Dr. David L. Pennington

 DARPA Phase I — Co-Investigator Development of an AI-powered conversational support tool to enhance suicide detection and culturally responsive therapeutic engagement (2025–2026)

-Connect With Melantha Health to Learn To See How We Can Help
+Connect With Melantha Health to Learn How We Can Help

-Schedule your free call to ask me any questions you may have about my therapy, assessment, or consultation options.
+Schedule your free call to ask us any questions you may have about our therapy, assessment, or consultation options.